PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Bixby + Pine added a pop of color to light up the ceremony in the most simple but stunning way.
 "Lining the aisle with bright petals was a fun touch to this day because we used such a lush and bold color palette," says Wall.
 "It really brought to life the ceremony space!"

-Flowers on Sandstone Path
+Lay Flowers on a Sandstone Path

 :max_bytes(150000):strip_icc()/SBHISTORICLAMUSEUM__SCOTTSIKORA-fce056d10d11477292c8e23450a745b2.jpg)